 Here's a description of the book from Bethany House:

-*With thanks to the author and Bethany House for providing me with a copy of the book in exchange for my honest opinion.*
+*With thanks to Bethany House and NetGalley for providing me with an ARC e-copy of the book in exchange for my honest opinion.*

 Note ~ This book will be released June 2013.